RonNewcomb/uif/README.md

 * You can put content between the opening and closing tags, to be inserted where `<innerHTML/>` appears in the enclosing component's template.
 TODO: that would probably make more sense as a controller property, like `{{innerHTML}}` or somesuch, rather than the special tag method that Angular uses.
 * `<if>` and `<each>` (also called `for`) are their own elements instead of attribute-components.
 I find this cleaner and easier to learn, if a bit inconvenient at times.
 * The toy operates naïvely: instead of loading the app, it only loads components as it hits them in the HTML.
 Preloading [at least some of] them via a manifest listing the files would be more performant.

+After git cloning and `npm install`, just `npm run start`.
+Bring up the F12 console in the browser to look around.